AppDirect/service-integration-sdk/README.md

 ## Overview
 Integrate your application with the AppDirect platform.
 Create a connector using the Developer SDK and use that connector to connect to the AppDirect ecosystem.

-For more details, see the documents in our [GitHub wiki](https://github.com/AppDirect/service-integration-sdk/wiki).
+For more details see [GitHub wiki](https://github.com/AppDirect/service-integration-sdk/wiki).

 ## Prerequisites
 * Java 8 or higher